robotframework/SeleniumLibrary/docs/SeleniumLibrary-3.0.0.rst

 SeleniumLibrary_ is a web testing library for `Robot Framework`_ that utilizes the Selenium_ tool internally.
-SeleniumLibrary 3.0.0 is a new release with Python 3 and Python 2.7 support.
-This release contains new architecture and enhanced public API for the Seleniumlibrary.
-Also the library and the keyword documentation has been rewritten.
+SeleniumLibrary 3.0.0 is a new release with Python 3 support and various other big enhancements such as better public API for extending the library and highly enhanced keyword documentation.
+The library architecture has also changed making it easier to maintain and develop further.
- Also there are numerous smaller and bigger changes and fixes to the library.

-All issues targeted for SeleniumLibrary v3.0.0 can be found from the `issue tracker`_.

 If you have pip_ installed, just run